Midtown Atlanta: Arts and Culture

 Midtown is known by many residents as Atlanta's "Heart of the Arts".
 It is the home of the Ferst Center for Arts, Fox Theatre, the Woodruff Arts Center, the Atlanta Botanical Garden, the Richard Meier- and Renzo Piano-designed High Museum of Art, as well as the Atlanta Ballet, Atlanta Symphony Orchestra, Center for Puppetry Arts, and other arts and entertainment venues.
 Recently, the Woodruff Arts Center and its campus were expanded.
 Future additions will include a new Atlanta Symphony Center.

 The High Museum of Art has collaborated with major art museums to house temporary collections of masterpieces, most notably the Louvre and the Metropolitan Museum of Art.
-Across the street from the High is Museum of Design Atlanta (MODA), the only museum in the Southeast devoted exclusively to the study and celebration of all things design.
+Across the street from the High is the Museum of Design Atlanta (MODA), the only museum in the Southeast devoted exclusively to the study and celebration of all things design.
 Midtown is the home of the Atlanta campus of Savannah College of Art and Design, which is located in historic buildings throughout the district.

 Midtown's Piedmont Park is a popular venue for cultural festivals in Atlanta.
 Every spring, when the native dogwoods are in bloom in Piedmont Park, is the Atlanta Dogwood Festival, an arts and crafts fair.
 Piedmont Park is the finish line of the Peachtree Road Race, held annually on Independence Day.
 As ground zero for the Atlanta arts community, Midtown is home to the annual Atlanta Arts Festival, which brings artists from across the country to Piedmont Park.
 Piedmont Park is the home of the Southeast's largest multicultural festival, Festival Peachtree Latino, which celebrates Hispanic-American culture with arts and crafts, family activities, sporting events, a parade, dance demonstrations, ethnic foods, and a live music stage featuring international performers from Mexico, Puerto Rico, Colombia, Venezuela, and the Dominican Republic.

 Midtown is the home of Atlanta's major music festival, Music Midtown, which was revived in 2011 after a five-year hiatus.
 At the corner of 8th Street and Spring Street, near the Midtown MARTA station, Midtown hosts the Peachtree Music Festival, a one-day, two-stage music festival blending indie rock bands with electronic DJs.
 In the fall, the Atlanta Pride festival attracts the LGBT local and regional community while the week-long Out on Film gay film festival highlights films by, for, and about the LGBT community.